dhis2/dhis2-docs/src/developer/web-api/tracker.md

 #### SYNC and ASYNC

-For the user, the main difference between importing synchronously rather than asynchronously is the immediate response from the API.
-Synchronous imports return an [import summary](#webapi_nti_import_summary) when the import finished.
-However, asynchronous imports immediately return a reference to the import job.
-The import jobs progress can be queried using this `response.location`.
-This is an example of an async import
+The main difference for the user between synchronous and asynchronous imports is the timing of the API's response.
+Synchronous imports provide an immediate [import summary](#webapi_nti_import_summary) once the import is finished.
+In contrast, asynchronous imports return a reference to the import job right away.
+The progress of the import job can be tracked using this `response.location`.
+Here is an example of an asynchronous import response:

 ```json
 {